ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Authorization Request {#ssec-authorization-request}

-The Authorization Request sent from the Client to the AS is as defined in Section 5.6.1 of {{I-D.ietf-ace-oauth-authz}} and MUST contain the following parameters:
+The Authorization Request sent from the Client to the AS is as defined in Section 5.6.1 of {{I-D.ietf-ace-oauth-authz}} and MAY contain the following parameters, which, if included, MUST have the corresponding values:

-* 'grant_type', with value "client_credentials".

-Additionally, the Authorization Request MAY contain the following parameters, which, if included, MUST have the corresponding values:

 * 'scope', containing the identifier of the specific group (or topic in the case of pub-sub) that the Client wishes to access, and optionally the role(s) that the Client wishes to take.
 This value is a CBOR array encoded as a byte string, which contains: